-Options for video cards are widely varied.
-There are cards for mainstream PC users that simply help the graphical interface of applications render faster, and perform other behind-the-scenes functions to allow for an overall improved user experience.
-Mid-range cards are for those that might like to play some games, watch HD movies, or do some lighter graphics work, such as still image editing.
-Then there are enthusiast and performance level video cards, which are aimed at those that play 3D games avidly, create 3D models and animations, edit and render video, or even perform overclocking, which has world-wide competitions and quite a following.
+Options for video cards vary widely, so it all depends on what you want to do with your computer.
+For users who use their computers mainly for internet access and email, there are lower level video cards that help the graphical interface of applications render faster, and perform other behind-the-scenes functions to allow for an overall improved user experience.
+Mid-range cards are designed for users that like to play some games, watch HD movies, or do some lighter graphics work such as photo editing.
+Then there are performance-level video cards which are aimed at users who play graphically-intense games, create 3D models and animations, edit and render video, or overclock their system to improve performance.

-Gamers will often use the latest NVIDIA GeForce and AMD Radeon cards to make sure their systems can perform at the top of their game, while professional designers, architects and 3D artists might be more in the market for NVIDIA Quadro and AMD FirePro GPUs.
-There are also TV tuner cards that can allow you to view and record regularly broadcast programming right on your desktop computer.
+Professional designers, architects and 3D artists might be more in the market for NVIDIA GeForce GTX and AMD FirePro GPUs, which provide robust, reliable performance without the heavy price tag of their more powerful peers.
+There are also TV tuner cards that can allow you to view and record regularly broadcast programming right on your desktop computer to watch at your convenience.
 Depending on the applications and general use of your system, the options for video cards can be very broad.

-Other options to keep in mind when purchasing a video card are the type of video input (i.e. VGA, DVI-I, DVI-D, HDMI, Display Port) on the monitor you'll be using, technologies supported by the GPU (i.e. AMD CrossFire, NVIDIA SLI, OpenGL, DirectX, etc.), as well as the bus type used to connect the card to your system's motherboard(i.e PCI, PCI-Express, etc.).
-The type and capacity of video memory (i.e. DDR3, GDDR5 clock rate specs, etc; 512MB, 2GB etc.) included on the graphics card is also a paramount factor in selecting the right card for your system.
+The type and capacity of video memory (i.e. DDR3, GDDR5 clock rate specs, etc; 512MB, 2GB etc.) included on the graphics card is also an important factor in selecting the right card for your system.